Andriba

 Primary and junior level secondary education are available in town.
 The majority 70% of the population of the commune are farmers, while an additional 25% receives their livelihood from raising livestock.
 The most important crops are rice and raffia palm, while other important agricultural products are cassava and bambara groundnut.
 Services provide employment for 5% of the population.

+History

+On 20 August 1895 French invasion forces approached the town of Andriba that was taken on the following day, after brief combats with the Hova defenders.